gciatto/talk-2025-mlops/content/_index.md

 ### Assumptions

 1. Some Python code is in place to perform ML tasks (via common libraries such as `scikit-learn`, `TensorFlow`, `PyTorch`, etc.)
-2. The code is using the MLflow Python API to log metadata about experiments, datasets, models, metrics, etc.
+2. The code is using MLflow's Python API to log metadata about experiments, datasets, models, metrics, etc.

 {{% fragment %}}
 ### Workflow

 0. Start the Python code

-1. The MLflow Python API invoked in the code will actually log all relevant _metadata_ and _artifacts_ as the code runs
+1. MLflow's Python API invoked in the code will actually log all relevant _metadata_ and _artifacts_ as the code runs
     - __metadata__ $\approx$ experiment id, run id, timings, data schemas, input parameters, hyper-parameters, metric values, etc.
     - __artifact__ $\approx$ dataset, model, chart, etc.